markusmoenig/Eldiron/docs/docs/characters_items/attributes.md

 List of item template names to add and auto-equip on spawn.
 Items must define a valid `slot` attribute.
+When omitted, the active ruleset class can provide its default equipped weapons, armor, and clothing.

 ```toml
 start_equipped_items = ["Shield", "Helmet"]